 Anne Larson ambled off her porch with her long blonde hair pulled back and sun-worn face smiling out at me from under a frayed yellow cap.
 I suspect there was a bit of a smirk hidden carefully away as she took in my skinny jeans and trademark yellow Mary Janes, but she exuded friendliness and welcoming vibes as she welcomed me to her ranch.

 Originally a Tennessee native, Anne relocated decades ago to the Wild West and eventually found herself on this plot of land, teaching riding lessons, befriending cows, and collecting goats.
 She admitted she didn’t know just how many critters she had on her farm (she boards horses, so numbers fluctuate), but with a quick glance around, it was clearly upwards of several dozen animals.
 The former veterinary student, while divergent from her original path, certainly followed her life’s calling.
 Surveying the property, she relayed to me the Great Tadpole Rescue this summer in which she and her hired hand replenished a rain puddle daily until the polliwog residents grew legs and hopped away.
 Her passion for creatures great and small was undeniable.

 Chattering away, we filled a pail with cow feed, left my notebook behind, and made our way across a few pastures.
 Before we got far, Anne gently chided my mission-based stride, much too quick to keep up carrying a full bucket.
 My natural walking speed is a side-effect of city living (exaggerated by long legs, I suspect).
-Consciously, I slowed my pace – the ultimate point of the “Bovine Experience.”
+Consciously, I slowed my pace – the ultimate point of the “Bovine Encounter.”
 It was the first of several layers I would shed that morning.